 “The headteacher is an inspirational leader.
 She has established a highly positive ethos which has helped to drive improvement since the last inspection.”

-- Read our Admissions Policy for entry in September 2020 Year R and Year 3 which gives detailed information about our admissions criteria and the steps needed to make an application.
+- Read our Admissions Policy for entry September 2024 Year R and Year 3 which gives detailed information about our admissions criteria and the steps needed to make an application.

-- Double check where your address is in relation to the school and the Ecclesiastical Parishes mentioned in the admissions criteria by looking at the Ecclesiastical parish boundaries map.
+Double check where your address is in relation to the school and the Ecclesiastical Parishes mentioned in the admissions criteria by looking at the Ecclesiastical parish boundaries maps.
+You may also go to Churches Near You and enter you address to find out which ecclesiastical parish you are in.
 (The school itself is located in the parish of Oxted, St Mary The Virgin but the buildings happen to be obscured on the parish boundaries map by the word “Virgin”!)

-- Look at our Supplementary Application Form for entry in September 2020 if your application will be via Church allegiance.
-Or the Supplementary Form for Teachers for entry in September 2020 if you are a teacher at our school.
+- Look at our Supplementary Application Form for entry in September 2024 if your application will be via Church allegiance the Supplementary Teacher Application Form for entry in September 2024 if you are a teacher at our school.

 These documents are also available from the school office.